-The drawing on the right (Fig. 1) shows an NK AG series ground fault sensor powered from a separate circuit.
-The sensor selected can be powered by 120 VAC or 24 VAC or DC, but in this example, the shunt trip and sensor use the same power supply voltage.
-The output of the sensor is a single-pole, double throw relay, so when used to operate a shunt trip circuit breaker operating mechanism, the normally open contact of a normally de-energized (DEN) model would be the best choice.
+The drawing on the right (Fig. 1) shows an NK AG series ground fault relay powered from a separate circuit.
+The relay selected can be powered by 120 VAC or 24 VAC or DC, but in this example, the shunt trip and relay use the same power supply voltage.
+The output of the relay is a single-pole, double throw relay, so when used to operate a shunt trip circuit breaker operating mechanism, the normally open contact of a normally de-energized (DEN) model would be the best choice.
 With the -DEN model contact action, the sensor operates the output relay only when fault over the setpoint occurs.
-When power is applied to the sensor, an indicating LED will light, and another LED will indicate when the sensor has tripped.
+When power is applied to the relay, an indicating LED will light, and another LED will indicate when the relay has tripped.

-There is no connection from the sensor power to the output relay contacts.
-This allows different voltages to be used to power the sensor than the voltage that will be controlled with the output relay.
+There is no connection from the relay power to the output relay contacts.
+This allows different voltages to be used to power the relay than the voltage that will be controlled with the output relay.